apps4av/avarex/README.md

 ** Linux

-To run on Linux, you must install sqlite3 library on your Linux system.
+Download on Linux using Snap Store.

 ** iOS